Top 12 Easiest Government Contracts to Win

 Simplified Acquisition Procedures (SAP)

-For contracts valued between $10,000 and $250,000, Simplified Acquisition Procedures (SAP) allow for quicker, more flexible procurement methods.
-These procedures reduce paperwork and make it easier for small businesses to compete.
+For purchases between $10,000 and $250,000, agencies can use Simplified Acquisition Procedures (SAP) procedures.
+These streamlined processes cut down on paperwork, speed things up, and make it easier for newer or smaller businesses to compete.

 Commercial Item Contracts